DataDog/hiring-engineers/answers.md

 ## Infrastructures & APM Metrics / Final Dashboard
 I exported some of the **APM visualizations** that we got like number of requests, request duration and latency to my dahsboard created earlier in the **Visualization** part of this exercise.
-I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** and added new infrastuture metrics visualizations to finalize the final version of my dashboard that I want to show .
+I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** and exported multiple infrastuture metrics visualizations that I have from my host (In the host map there is an option to view Host in Dashboard) to finalize the final version of my dashboard that I want to show .
 I grouped the visualizations into **2 groups**:

 - APM Metrics (For the Flask APP)
 - Infrastrure Metrics